 Planning on backpacking South America?
 It can be tough to know what to try and see and do during your trip.
-Here’s the ultimate South America bucket list – 90 things to inspire your travels.
+Don’t miss the ultimate South America bucket list – 90 of the best things to do in South America to inspire your travels.

 I’ve been to South America a lot.
 A lot.
 I first visited when I was a fresh-faced 18 year-old ready to party in Rio.
 Several (and I mean several) years later, I’ve travelled in South America more than anywhere else.

 While there’s a lot of information about things to do in South America, it’s a universal truth that nothing beats a good bucket list for firing your imagination.